|Understanding Weymouth Youth Soccer

 Weymouth United Futbal Club (WUFC):

 Weymouth United, F.C. is our Club program.
-It’s our highest level program and was created about 5 years ago to bring top level coaching at more affordable pricing to the players of Weymouth.
+It’s our highest level program and was created several years ago to bring top level coaching at more affordable pricing to the players of Weymouth.
 Before, WUFC was created, the players who wanted to get professional level training had to leave town and go to other Clubs and spend thousands of dollars a year to get it.
-WUFC is still a growing and evolving program, but our goal is to bring professional level training to all the players of Weymouth who want it.
+WUFC is a growing and evolving program, but our goal is to bring professional level training to all the players of Weymouth who want it.
 This program has two parts to it; there are the Academy Teams and our Training Academy.
 We are a competitive program with tryouts.
 The more advanced players will make a team and the other players will be offered a spot in the training academy.

 The Training Academy is the newest part of our program.
 It is an effort to bring professional level coaching to players who may not be quite ready to play on one of the Academy Teams, but who want to improve their skill level.
-Players could either be asked to be Team training players or part of the training academy.
+Players could either be asked to be team training players or part of the training academy.
 Players who are team training players will train with the team in their age group, but not play in the games.
 They could be asked to be game alternates, which would be someone who’s called upon to play in a game should the team need extra players for a particular game.

 The majority of players will be asked to be part of the training academy.
 Because this is our newest program it’s the one that’s evolving the most as it gains popularity.
 The training academy is broken up into 3 parts (Fall, Winter and Spring).
 There are 2 practices per week for an 8 week period each season.
-Players can sign up for the full year academy or choose to just do the parts they want.
+Players can sign up for the full year academy or choose to just do the seasons they want.
 This offers more flexibility for players and their families.

 This past year we had a 5-7 year old academy program and an 8-10 year old program.
 We hope to grow this and offer additional programs as time goes on.
 We will adjust to the demand.